Writing Earth’s Survivors

 I can sit down and begin nearly any story that is suggested to me, but if it isn’t there, after the initial start, the story will just die.
 The words will come harder and harder and then the well will be dry.
 I have no idea where the characters are going to.
 And, most likely, that is because they are going no where.
 They are staying where ever I wrote them too.
 They will always be there, any time I care to reread what I wrote.

 From 2008 to 2010 I wrote twenty Earth’s survivors books.
-I also wrote four Dreamer’s Worlds books.
+I also wrote four Dreamer’s Worlds books, but have only ever published one of them.
 I wrote eight America The Dead books.
 I wrote seven books about Earth’s Survivors characters before the world ended, loosely formed around a Weather Girl named Rebecca Monet.
-The first is Billy Jingo.
+The first was about the Earth’s Survivors character Billy Jingo.

 I wrote dozens or short stories.
 Space travel, Cowboys and Zombies, Crime Novels, Horror, Sci Fi, True, Historical and more.
 Some of it I personally like, some fans like, it’s has always been impossible for me to judge which way it will go.
 It surprises me when I write something and I don’t especially like it, yet others do.

 Stephen King once said that The Stand was the book he got the most feedback about, the largest fan base, but it was not his favorite book.
-Even so, he knew he had written something special, and he did.
+Even so he said that he knew he had written something special and he had.

 So, I wrote in my composition notebooks and the stories came to me.
 Occasionally I would write lyrics in between.
 I spent my day today going through all of it so I could formulate an attack in my head.
-How to get it from point A (The Composition Notebook) to point B (My Open Office Install).
+How to get it from point A (The Composition Notebook) to point B (My Word Processing software).